 RemCcbs = ( ( 1 << ( log2TbWidth + log2TbHeight ) ) * 7 ) >> 2,

 and the coding of a residual level with context-coded bins, which is carried out in two passes, may produce up to 8 context-coded bins each time, which are sig_coeff_flag, coeff_sign_flag, abs_level_gtx_flag[n], and par_level_flag.
-When the total number of context-coded bins has reached the intitial value of RemCcbs, the remaining coefficient levels are bypass-coded via a the syntax element abs_remainder.
+When the total number of context-coded bins has reached the intitial value of RemCcbs, the remaining coefficient levels are bypass-coded via the syntax element abs_remainder.

 Proposed method

-This contribution proposes to use full-bypass mode of residual coding for high bit depth, high bit rate coding, aiming at high quality video coding application.
-To implement this method, the initialization methods of remBinsPass1 in RRC and RemCcbs in TSRC are changed as follows highlighted with red color.
+This contribution proposes to use a full-bypass mode in residual coding for high bit depth, high bit rate coding, aiming at high quality video coding application.
+To implement this method, the initialization methods of remBinsPass1 in RRC and RemCcbs in TSRC are modified as follows, with changes highlighted in red color.

 For RRC: